raspberrypilearning/blender-rocket/en/step_5.md

 --- task ---

-Select the 'Material Preview' or 'Rendered View' option from the Viewport Shading options to see your rocket with the blue material.
+Select the 'Material Preview' option from the Viewport Shading options to see your rocket with the blue material.

 ![Material view](images/material-view.png)